Local Government by-elections

 Compensation list

-If the representative body of a settlement with a population exceeding 10,000 has been dissolved or has dissolved itself, the local election commission shall set a by-election.
+If the representative body of a municipality with a population exceeding 10,000 has been dissolved or has dissolved itself, the local election commission shall set a by-election.
 In this case, as a result of the by-election, a new representative body and a new mayor will be elected.
-Similar to general elections, in this case too, voters can only directly vote for the mayoral candidate(s) and the individual constituency representative candidates; however, depending on the population size, some representatives will obtain mandates from a compensation list.
+Similar to general elections, in this case too, voters can only directly vote for the candidate(s) for mayor and the single-member constituency representative candidates; however, depending on the population size, some representatives will obtain mandates from a compensation list.

 The rules for establishing a compensation list are the same as those applicable in general elections.
-Only a nominating organization can establish it, provided that it has nominated candidates in at least two-thirds of the individual constituencies of the settlement.
+Only a nominating organization can establish it, provided that it has nominated candidates in at least two-thirds of the single-member constituencies of the municipality.

-The joint declaration regarding a joint list shall be made jointly by the nominating organizations establishing the joint list.
+The joint declaration regarding a joint list shall be made together by the nominating organizations establishing the joint list.

 County list

-If the assembly of a county government has been dissolved or has dissolved itself, the competent territorial election commission shall set a by-election.
-Since the mandate of all representatives ceases in the event of dissolution/self-dissolution, voters will elect an entirely new county assembly in the set by-election.
+If the county council has been dissolved or has disbanded, the competent regional election commission shall call a by-election.
+Since the dissolution/disbandment terminates the mandate of all representatives, voters shall elect a completely new county council in the by-election.

 A by-election must also be set if the number of representatives elected from the county list falls below the quorum necessary for the assembly to function.
 In this case, however, voters only elect representatives to fill the vacant mandates, as the mandates of the other representatives do not cease.